cancer-research-data-inside/lymphoma/Readme.md

 ![dogecoin imag](https://media.marketrealist.com/brand-img/v_4P0jrvF/2160x1131/should-i-buy-dogecoin-1608570181018.jpg)

-## Share some loves and cares to safe lifes:
+## Share some loves and cares if you have plenty of them:

 ![Donate Dogecoin to cancer-research-data-inside](cancer-research-data-inside-dogecoin.png)